RichterBros/Pierres-Bakery/README.md

 1. Open in your editor of choice, or use [Visual Studio Code](https://code.visualstudio.com/)

-2. To test the code, navigate to the ToDoList.Tests directory, and in the terminal type `dotnet restore` then `dotnet test`.
+2. To test the code, navigate to the PierreBakery.Tests directory, and in the terminal type `dotnet restore` then `dotnet test`.

-2. In the terminal, navigate to the ToDoList directory, and type `dotnet run`.
+2. In the terminal, navigate to the PierreBakery directory, and type `dotnet run`.

 ## Known Bugs